lukeod/vampiresurvivors-modding/physics-system.md

 Vampire Survivors uses a custom physics engine (ArcadePhysics) for collision detection and movement, integrated with Unity's component system.

+**Note**: This documentation reflects the current Unity 6000.0.36f1 implementation.
+Collision callback signatures and some method parameters have been updated from previous versions.

 ## Core Components

 ### PhysicsManager (Singleton)